-Caulfield writes of homeopathy: “homeopathy (the ridiculous and physically impossible idea that water holds the memory of nonexistent and healing molecules).”
-As a naturopathic physician specializing in homeopathy, this feckless comment and dismissive judgement makes it plainly evident that Mr. Caulfield has no knowledge of homeopathy or the homeopathic experience spanning much of the globe over two centuries.
+On the subject of homeopathy, Caulfield writes: “...homeopathy (the ridiculous and physically impossible idea that water holds the memory of nonexistent and healing molecules).”
+As a licensed naturopathic physician specializing in homeopathy, this feckless comment and dismissive judgement makes it plainly evident that Mr. Caulfield has no knowledge of homeopathy or the homeopathic experience spanning much of the globe over two centuries.
 He is also unlikely aware of the growing amount of research in the biophysical effects of ultra-molecular dilutions that are part of the controversy surrounding homeopathy.
-Rather than conclusions derived by careful and open-minded research, these are quite evidently parroted thoughts borrowed from others with compatible certainty, a certainty that is not based on science, and again, is foreign to the spirit of science.
+Rather than conclusions derived by careful and open-minded research into the global homeopathic experience, these are evidently parroted thoughts borrowed from others with compatible certainty, a certainty that is not based on science, and again, is foreign to the spirit of science.

-The idea of ‘the memory of water’, to which Caulfield and others of his type refer, never existed in the world of homeopathy before the intensive late eighties controversy over the findings of the late French research scientist Jacques Benveniste, who formed the hypothesis.
-Homeopathy has been practiced by medical doctors and professional homeopaths, as well as professionals in every field of medicine.
+The idea of ‘the memory of water’, to which Caulfield and others of his type refer, never existed in the world of homeopathy before the intensive nineteen eighties controversy over the findings of the late French research scientist Jacques Benveniste, who formed the hypothesis.
+Homeopathy has been practiced globally by medical doctors and professional homeopaths, as well as professionals in every field of medicine.
 My early educators were three American medical doctors who were practicing homeopathy exclusively.
 It should be mentioned that homeopathy has amassed an enormous body of literature, many active journals, regular case conferences, professional organizations, sophisticated empirical research, etc.